RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 # AWS EKS

-### Prerequisites

-In order to use the Kubernetes plugin for AWS, Roadie requires read-only access via a cross account AWS role in your account, or a Broker connection.
+In order to use the Kubernetes plugin for AWS, Roadie requires read-only access via a cross account AWS role in your account, or [a Broker connection](#broker).

 ℹ️ Note: The cross account AWS role is the approach recommended by AWS for this type of access.
 See the following docs for more context:
  * Assuming Role [learn more](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html)
  * Cross Account Federation [learn more](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_third-party.html)
  * Kubernetes RBAC [learn more](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)
  * Trust relationship [learn more](https://aws.amazon.com/en/blogs/security/how-to-use-trust-policies-with-iam-roles/)

 ### Setup Guide:

 You can use a combination of a Cloudformation Template, a Helm Chart and the `eksctl` cli to set this up:

 ℹ️ NB: Step 1 is only needed per AWS account you add.
 Steps 2 and 3 will need to be applied to each new cluster you add.

-### Step 1.
-Create a Cross Account Role (Skip if using the Broker)
+#### Step 1.
+Create a Cross Account Role
 1. Create a new Role in your AWS account's IAM service using this [Cloudformation template](https://console.aws.amazon.com/cloudformation/home#/stacks/create/review?templateURL=https://roadiehq-public-cloudformation-templates.s3.eu-west-1.amazonaws.com/create-role.template&stackName=roadie-role&param_roadieBackendRoleArn=arn:aws:iam::131774410247:role/roadie-backstage-backend-role-rV3ynEHv) NB: You can see the contents of the template by [downloading it here](https://roadiehq-public-cloudformation-templates.s3.eu-west-1.amazonaws.com/create-role.template).
 2. Navigate to `Outputs` after the Stack has finished, and copy the `RoadieIamRoleArn` and `ExternalID` into the role section of the EKS Kubernetes Settings page in Roadie.

-### Step 2.
-Add the Role Mapping in aws-auth (Skip if using the Broker)
+#### Step 2.
+Add the Role Mapping in aws-auth
 1. Log into your cluster
 2. Edit your Kubernetes `aws-auth` pod's Configmap as per [the EKS docs](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html). i.e. using eksctl `eksctl create iamidentitymapping --cluster <my-cluster> --region=<region-code> \